 The ability to communicate and work in English, French, or both will help your business succeed in Canada.

-You must take a language test from an agency approved by CIC and include the results with your application for your application to be processed.
+You must take a language test from an approved agency and include the results with your application, or we will not process it.

 You must meet the minimum level of the Canadian Language Benchmark (CLB) 5 in either English or French in all of these four areas: